gzamfir-ca/dotfiles-public/README.md

 ❯ cp -nv ~/dotfiles-public/arm64/vimrc ~/.vimrc
 ```

-then download the plug.vim in the autoload folder and do :PlugInstall
+- Bring plug.vim in the autoload folder and do :PlugInstall

 - Install & configure custom command line utilities like so: